MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] make a linked-list-backed Stack implementation?
 - [ ] solve a problem using a Stack?
 - [ ] describe the standard operations and standard qualities of a Stack?
-- [ ] provide the time complexity of the methods in different Stack impelementations?
+- [ ] provide the time complexity of the methods in different Stack implementations?

 #### Queues